Exawind/amr-wind/docs/sphinx/user/inputs_ocean_waves.rst

    the entire width of the domain in the y direction and applying to all liquid at all depths (in z).
 Always on, unless relax_zone_out_length is included in the input file.

+.. input_param:: OceanWaves.label.numerical_beach_length_factor

+   **type:** Real, optional, default = 1.0

+   Length factor for numerical beach region.
+Following the formulation suggested by `Chen, Kelly, and Zang (2019) <https://www.sciencedirect.com/science/article/pii/S0029801819303919>`_, this factor increases the effective length of the numerical beach while keeping it as the same physical length.
+This approach stems from the observation that waves are typically fully absorbed in the first half of the numerical beach, leaving the second portion basically unused.
+Therefore, using a numerical beach length factor can reduce the size of the required domain while still achieving the same results.
+For example, if a numerical beach length of 2 wave lengths is needed, ``numerical_beach_length`` could be set to 1 wave length, and then ``numerical_beach_length_factor`` would be set to 2.

 .. input_param:: OceanWaves.label.relax_zone_out_length

    **type:** Real, optional, default = 8.0